Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Abstract

 \section{Abstract}

 Elongation of the point spread function due to atmospheric dispersion becomes a severe problem for high resolution imaging instruments, if an atmospheric dispersion corrector is not present.
-This work reports on a novel technique to measure this elongation, corrected or uncorrected, from imaging data.
+In this work we report on a novel technique to measure this elongation, corrected or uncorrected, from imaging data.
 By employing a simple diffraction mask it is possible to magnify the chromatic elongation caused by the atmosphere and thus make it easier to measure.
-We discuss the theory and design of such a mask and report on two proof of concept observations using the 40 cm Gratama telescope of the University of Groningen.
+We discuss the theory and design of such a mask and report on two proof of concept observations using the 40 cm Gratama telescope at the University of Groningen.
 We evaluate the acquired images using a geometric approach, a forward modelling approach and from a direct measurement of the length of the point spread function.
 For the first two methods we report measurements consistent with atmospheric dispersion models to within 0.5~arcsec.
 Direct measurements of the elongation do not prove suitable for the characterisation of atmospheric dispersion.
-We conclude that the addition of this type of diffraction mask can be valuable for measurements of atmospheric dispersion enabling high precision correction of this atmospheric effect on future instruments.
+We conclude that the addition of this type of diffraction mask can be valuable for measurements of PSF elongation.
+This can enable high precision correction of atmospheric dispersion on future instruments.